picturesofultra/picturesofultra.github.io/content/videos/2017/the_unknown.rst

 :slug: the-unknown
 :date: 2020-12-31
-:summary: "You really have to embrace the unknown.
+:summary: You really have to embrace the unknown.
 You can try all you want to script it - how you see the day going and have these plans.
 But the mountains...
 :release_year: 2017
 :duration: 26 min
 :language: English